- National Dairy Month

 National Dairy Month

-Each dairy farmer does his/her part to conserve land and protect landscapes.
+America's dairy farmers do their part to conserve land and protect landscapes.
 Not only do they conserve water and re-use waste, but they keep air clean by using their own air filtration systems.
 (And, you thought the job was just about milking cows.)
-Here are five reasons why farmers are choosing a career in dairy farming:

 1) Working at a dairy farm teaches new farmers about production agriculture and how to handle livestock.